Big-Life-Lab/PHES-ODM/metadata.md

 -   **type**: Type of sample.

-    -   `primarySludge`: Sludge produced by primary clarifiers
-    -   `rawCollector`: Raw wastewater (in collector system)
+    -   `rawWastewater`: Raw wastewater.
+    -   `sewerSediment`: Sediments obtained in sewer.
-    -   `rawPostGrit`: Raw wastewater after the treatment plant's headworks (post-grit)
+    -   `wwPostGrit`: Raw wastewater after a treatment plant's headworks.
+    -   `primarySludge`: Sludge produced by primary clarifiers.
+    -   `primaryEffluent`: Effluent obtained after primary clarifiers.
+    -   `secondarySludge`: Sludge produced by secondary clarifiers.
+    -   `secondaryEffluent`: Effluent obtained after secondary clarifiers.
+    -   `water`: Non-wastewater, coming from any kind of water body.
+    -   `faeces`: Fecal matter.
     -   `other`: Other type of site.
 Add description to `typeOther`.

 -   **typeOther**: Description for other type of sample not listed in `type`.